(on behalf of The Estate of Peter Cook and Martine Avenue Productions)

-Peter Cook & Dudley Moore – along with Jonathan Miller & Alan Bennett – wrote and starred in the satirical revenue Beyond the Fringe, which following its debut at the Edinburgh Festival went on to collect rave reviews in London’s West End and on Broadway.
-During this time, the immensely popular and influential Peter opened the Establishment Club in Soho and later became owner of the satirical magazine, Private Eye.
+Peter Cook & Dudley Moore – along with Jonathan Miller & Alan Bennett – wrote and starred in the satirical revue Beyond the Fringe, which debuted at the Edinburgh Festival and received rave reviews in London’s West End and on Broadway.
+The immensely popular and influential Peter opened the Establishment Club in Soho and became owner of the satirical magazine, Private Eye.

 The comedy duo recorded three series and a Christmas Special of Not Only…But Also for the BBC, introducing the hilarious cloth-capped duo Pete and Dud.
 ITV commissioned three specials of Goodbye Again and together they wrote and appeared in the comedy feature films The Wrong Box and Bedazzled.

 Dudley’s film credits include 10 with Bo Derek, Arthur with Liza Minnelli (for which he was nominated for an Oscar for Best Actor) and the sequel Arthur 2: On the Rocks as well as Crazy People and Blame It On the Bellboy.

 Peter appeared in popular programmes Blackadder, The Comic Strips – Mr Jolly Lives Next Door, Not the Nine O’Clock News, Revolver, Have I Got News for You?, Why Bother and A Life in Pieces.